crspybits/SMSyncServer/README.md

               }
             }

 * A startup script for the SMSyncServer Node.js server on [Heroku](https://heroku.com) is `Server/Code/Scripts/startOnHeroku.sh`.
 This script assumes you already have created an account on Heroku and installed the Heroku Toolbelt.
-This script also assumes you have have initialized a Git project within `Server/Code/` also.
+This script also assumes you have have initialized a Git project within `Server/Code/`.
 You need to do something like:

 		git init
 		git add .
 		mv .ignored.git .git

-This last line is needed for the `startOnHeroku.sh` script.
+		# The last line is needed for the `startOnHeroku.sh` script.

 ## 4) Using the iOSTests Example App with the iOSFramework iOS Framework